-When lack of funding forced the Concert des Amateurs to end in 1781, Boulogne and his musicians found a home with the newly formed Concert de la Loge Olympique, which quickly gained a reputation as the best orchestra in Europe.
-It was under this umbrella that Boulogne conducted the premiere of Haydn’s six Paris symphonies, among many other important commissions.
+When lack of funding forced the Concert des Amateurs to end in 1781, Bologne and his musicians found a home with the newly formed Concert de la Loge Olympique, which quickly gained a reputation as the best orchestra in Europe.
+It was under this umbrella that Bologne conducted the premiere of Haydn’s six Paris symphonies, among many other important commissions.

 Nevertheless, his inﬂuence in France and abroad, both as a curator and a creator, was felt long after his death.
 It is a remarkable fact that his music has survived two centuries of neglect caused by the systemic racism that permeates the notion of a Western canon.
 Neither his omission from music-history textbooks — of the two most used in America, he gets a brief, vague mention in one and is absent from the other — nor a lack of advocacy from programmers, publishing houses, and record labels have erased him completely.

-This is the ultimate proof that Boulogne doesn’t need to be anyone’s second-best — let alone anyone’s Black echo.
+This is the ultimate proof that Bologne doesn’t need to be anyone’s second-best — let alone anyone’s Black Echo.
 So, yes, I cannot wait to see the movie.
 But spare me the awful nickname.